ale152/ale152.github.io/_posts/2022-08-24-analysis-of-4-million-climbing-ascents.md

 <sub>_This article was updated on the 06/09/2022.
 Changes can be seen [here](https://github.com/ale152/ale152.github.io/commits/master)._</sub>

+A series on videos inspired by this article is also available on [YouTube](https://www.youtube.com/playlist?list=PLdAesaXHmpfYhV9yQNZPChM5GDQOw4JKT).

 # TL;DR
 Here are the main findings from this article.